-Roseville Electric Utility's electric facilities are designed and constructed to meet or exceed the relevant Federal, State, or industry standard.
-Roseville Electric Utility treats CPUC GO 95 and GO 128 as a key industry standard for design and construction standards for overhead and underground electrical facilities.
-Roseville Electric Utility meets or exceeds all standards in GO 95 and GO 128.
-Additionally, Roseville Electric Utility monitors and follows, as appropriate, National and/or California Electric Safety Codes.
-In the City Wildfire Reduction Zone Roseville Electric Utility has installed Cal Fire approved fault-tamer equipment which is intended to have no sparking should a fault occur.
+Roseville Electric Utility's electric facilities are designed and constructed to meet or exceed the relevant Federal, State, or industry standards.
+REU treats CPUC General Order (GO)95 and GO128 as a key industry standard for design and construction standards for overhead and underground electrical facilities.
+REU meets or exceeds all standards in GO95 and GO128 and GO165.
+For example, if a wood-pole in Roseville passes an intrusive test, Roseville will perform another intrusive test in roughly five years instead of the 20-year maximum allowed by CPUC General Orders's.
+Additionally, REU monitors and follows, as appropriate, National and/or California Electric Safety Codes.
+In the self-designated City Wildfire Reduction Zone, Roseville has installed Cal Fire approved fault-tamer equipment, which is intended to result in no sparking on the ground should a fault occur.